Skip to Main Content

 Quick facts:

-Distance: Approximately 25 miles from Truro; near The Lizard village
+• Distance: Approximately 40 minutes from Truro, near Lizard village

-Mevagissey and the Lost Gardens: south Cornwall's heritage coast
+Camping near the Lost Gardens: south Cornwall's quieter corner

 Heligan Caravan and Camping Park

-Heligan Caravan and Camping Park is positioned within walking distance of the Lost Gardens of Heligan, which makes it a natural base for anyone combining a Cornwall camping trip with a visit to one of the county's most celebrated gardens.
-The site is well-kept and relaxed, with electric hook-up available and a peaceful character that suits those who prefer a park grounded in its surroundings rather than resort-style entertainment.
+Heligan Caravan and Camping Park sits within walking distance of the Lost Gardens of Heligan near Mevagissey, making it the natural choice for anyone who wants to combine camping with a visit to one of Britain's most celebrated garden restoration projects.
+The site itself is a well-maintained, family-run park with electric hook-up pitches, hardstanding options for motorhomes, and a clean, well-regarded facilities block.

 Quick facts: